EEG-based Emotional Video Classification via Learning Connectivity Structure: Introduction

-Analyzing the brain activity through brain imaging such as electroencephalography (EEG) is important in understanding the mental state or thoughts of a person.
-It is essential in a variety of applications including brain computer interface, emotion recognition, and mental disease diagnosis.
+\IEEEPARstart{A}{nalyzing} brain activity through brain imaging such as electroencephalography (EEG) is important in understanding the affective mental state, such as emotion or thought of humans.
+It is essential in a variety of applications including brain-computer interface, emotion recognition, and mental disease diagnosis.
+In particular, implicit monitoring using EEG during multimedia consumption has received much attention in recent days for its potential applications such as real-time multimedia content recommendation and filtering \cite{moon2016implicit}.

 The brain consists of multiple functional regions, and the activation patterns over the regions provide valuable information regarding the mental state.
-Therefore, studying the inter-regional relationship appearing in the patterns, which is called functional connectivity (simply noted as connectivity in this paper), has been shown to be effective for analysis of the brain signal \cite{horwitz2003elusive, bullmore2011brain}.
-Since the brain regions do not lie on the Euclidean space, graphs are the most natural and suitable data structure to represent the connectivity.
-Previous studies showed that the graph analysis approach can be successfully applied to understanding brain signals \cite{rubinov2010complex, preti2017dynamic, betzel2017multi}.
+Therefore, studying the inter-regional relationship appearing in the patterns, which is called functional connectivity (simply noted as connectivity in this paper), has been shown to be effective for analysis of the brain signal \cite{bullmore2011brain,horwitz2003elusive}.
+Because the physical closeness of brain regions does not guarantee high connectivity between them, the connectivity structure needs to be analyzed in domains other than the Euclidean space.
+Thus, a graph is the most natural and suitable data structure to represent the connectivity.
+Previous studies showed that the graph analysis approach can be successfully applied to understanding of brain signals \cite{betzel2017multi,preti2017dynamic,rubinov2010complex}.

-However, how to measure the level of connectivity, how to define an appropriate graph structure, and how to define appropriate features for signals from different brain regions are all still open problems.
+However, how to measure the level of connectivity, how to define an appropriate graph structure, and how to define appropriate signal features from different brain regions are all still open problems.
 Usually, they are determined manually based on a priori knowledge.
-For instance, correlation or causality metrics between the signals of different regions can be used as connectivity measures \cite{ding2006granger}; then, a graph can be constructed by connecting pairs of brain regions showing large connectivity values \cite{bullmore2011brain}, and finally, the power or entropy of the signal can be used as a feature of each region (i.e., a vertex of the graph) \cite{saa2010eeg, sabeti2009entropy}.
-Apparently, however, separately tackling these issues manually would not be the optimal.
-In fact, this challenge is applied to not only brain signal data, but also other data involving graph structures such as social networks and chemicals \cite{battaglia2018relational, franceschi2019learning, de2018molgan}.
+For instance, correlation or causality metrics between the signals from different brain regions can be used as connectivity measures \cite{ding2006granger}.
+Then, a graph can be constructed by connecting pairs of the regions showing large connectivity values \cite{bullmore2011brain}, and finally, the power or entropy of the signal can be used as a feature of each region (i.e., a vertex of the graph) \cite{saa2010eeg,sabeti2009entropy}.
+Apparently, however, it would not be optimal to separately tackle these issues manually.
+In fact, this challenge is applied to not only brain signal data but also other data involving graph structures such as social networks and chemicals \cite{battaglia2018relational,de2018molgan,franceschi2019learning}.